Bursting with unspent energy, children are probably among those who suffer most during these times of confinement.

 Place each specimen in a different pouch or container (flowers, leaves, fruits, roots, etc).
 Try to identify the plant and write the name on a label.
 Common name, and, if possible, botanical name, too.

-Smart tip to identify plants
+Tip on how to identify plants

 If you’re having trouble finding the name of the plant, post the picture to the forum – gardening experts will be happy to help find the name!